AI & ChatGPT searches , social queries for BLEEP CENSOR

 • Beep used to censor profanity

-A bleep censor is the replacement of a profanity and classified information with a bleep sound usually a bleep, which is typically a 1 kilohertz sine wave
+A bleep censor is the replacement of a profanity and classified information with a bleep sound, usually a 1 kilohertz sine wave.
+It is used on public television

 Bleep censor